bcgov/data-publication/pages/metadata_providers_guide.md

 -----------------------------------------------------------

 ## How to become a provider
++ To be come a Catalogue editor/publisher for a Custodial organization, approval from that branch or division's Director or Executive Director is required.

++ This approval, along with the name of the Branch or Division and list of new editors is then forwarded to the DataBC Catalogue Services team or by emailing data@gov.bc.ca.

++ The Broader Public Sector (BPS) may publish metadata records and data to the Catalogue but for Open Data do require their own licence.
+To do so contact data@gov.bc.ca to start the discussion and see [how to create an Open Government Licence](#Creating-an-Open-Government_Licence).

 ## How to become a provider as a steward for another organization
++ As with any data provider, authorization is requried from the custodian of the Branch or Division.

 ## How to request a group
+Groups are intended for a listing of like datasets for a specific purpose that can be across multiple organizations.
++ These are not intended to replace a full listing of records for an sub-organization.
++ Groups by default are public but a request them to be visible to IDIR only can be made.

+To create a group, the following information is required and can be sent to the Catalogue team at [datacat@gov.bc.ca](mailto:datacat@gov.bc.ca).

+**Requirements:**
++ Group Name:
++ Group Description:
++ URL: _for more information_
++ Image: _either a file or url_
++ Members: _list of IDIRs who will maintain the Group_
++ Group visibility: Public or IDIR

 ## How to get an organization added or renamed
+Orginizations change names frequently and thus need continual maintenance.

+If a Organization/Ministry or Sub-organization/Branch/Division/Program has changed names, the following can be following information can be sent to the Catalogue team at [datacat@gov.bc.ca](mailto:datacat@gov.bc.ca).

++ Old name
++ New name
++ List of data providers
+	+ Whenever an update to an sub-organization we ask that the members and contacts list be reviewed.
+	+ We can provide this.

 ## Which licence to use